-Patents can be used as part of a MAD (Mutually Assured Destruction) strategy as a deterrent to stop others suing the patent owner, i.e. if you sue me, I sue you.
+Patents can be used as a shield against others using a MAD (Mutually Assured Destruction) strategy with patents acting as deterrents to stop others suing, i.e. if you sue me, I sue you.

 Marking your products with a patent number and advertising that you have patented the product can deter your competitors from trying to copy your product.

-Investors looking at a business want to know that the business has protected its Intellectual property and particularly patents for any innovative products.
+Investors looking at a business want to know that the business has protected its Intellectual property, particularly patents for any innovative products.

 Government or other organisations offering funding for research and development may make the funding contingent on obtaining a patent for the end product.